rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 It abstracts the socket connection, and takes care of protocol version negotiation and authentication and so on for us.

 This tutorial assumes that stream publishers and consumer connect to a RabbitMQ node running locally, that is, on _localhost_.
-To connect to a node on a different machine, simply specify target hostname or IP addresson the `StreamSystemConfig`.
+To connect to a node on a different machine, simply specify target hostname or IP address on the `StreamSystemConfig`.

-Next let's create a Producer.
+Next let's create a producer.

 The producer will also declare a stream it will publish messages to and then publish a message: